nginyc/mlflow-with-ray-serve-demo/README.md

 5. Copy `config.example.yml` to `config.yml` and update the configuration as necessary

-6. Run the `mlray generate-config` command to generate the corresponding Ray Serve config file or update a given Kubernetes custom resource YAML with the Ray Serve config e.g.:
+6. Run the `mlray generate-config` command to generate the corresponding [Ray Serve config](https://docs.ray.io/en/latest/serve/production-guide/config.html) file or update a given Kubernetes custom resource YAML with the Ray Serve config e.g.:

     ```sh
     # For deploying directly to a Ray Cluster
+    # You can preview the generated Ray Service config at `py312.serve_config.yml`
     mlray generate-config config.yml --serve_config_path=py312.serve_config.yml

     # For deploying on Kubernetes via KubeRay
-    # Be sure to update the Kubernetes YAML configuration at examples/rayservice-py312.kuberay.yml first
+    # Be sure to tweak the Kubernetes YAML config at examples/rayservice-py312.kuberay.yml first based on your resource requirements
     mlray generate-config config.yml --kuberay_config_path=examples/rayservice-py312.kuberay.yml
     ```